Home Chemistry Gas Laws Kinetic Theory of Gases

 Kinetic Theory of Gases

-Kinetic theory of gases and kinetic gas equation first-time developed by Bernoulli in 1738 to derive the molecular properties of gas molecules on the basis of the ideal gas law and mechanical energy.
+Kinetic theory of gases and the kinetic gas equation was first developed by Bernoulli in 1738 to derive the molecular properties of gas molecules on the basis of the ideal gas law and mechanical energy formula.
 For the study of physics and chemistry, the kinetic theory of gases consists of many postulates or assumptions.
+In the nineteenth century, the effort of Joule, Kronig, Clausius, Boltzmann, and Maxwell, gives the postulates or assumptions of the kinetic theory of gases and kinetic gas equation or formula on the basis of root mean square velocity (RMS) and momentum of the gas molecule.

 Kinetic Theory Gases postulates and formula for gas molecules